tenaciousR/Lyric-Analysis/README.md

 ## Process

-Pandas will read the csv file and save it as a variable to parse through in order to specify which artist to select and analyze
+Pandas will read the csv file and save it as a variable to parse through in order to define which artist to select and analyze.
-Importing lyrics from a csv file, organizing the data into defined artist's songs through the years (selected Blink182 from lyric CSV file)

 Removing common words and selecting a theme per top words used in songs of that year